metricly/metricly-docs/content/integrations/AWS-Integration/aws-cur.md

 weight: 4
 ---

 Cost & Usage Reports (CUR) have replaced Detailed Billing in AWS.
+These reports publish your AWS billing reports once a day in CSV format to an S3 bucket that you own.
+CloudWisdom uses these reports to analyze your resource costs and right sizing needs.

+We recommend setting up your AWS integration from the **management account** first if you are using consolidated billing.
+After initial setup, adding associated member accounts is quick and easy.

+{{% notice warning %}}
-CloudWisdom requires Cost & Usage Report data and no longer supports Detailed Billing files.
+CloudWisdom no longer supports Detailed Billing files.

-{{% notice tip %}}
+{{% /notice %}}

+## 1. Enable Cost & Usage Reports in AWS

 Already have an existing hourly Cost & Usage Report with GZIP or ZIP compression set up?
 Great!
-Skip to part 2 of this guide.
+Skip to Part 2 of this guide.

-{{% /notice %}}

-## 1. Enable Cost & Usage Reports in AWS

-1. Log in to your AWS Console.
+1. Log in to your AWS Console for your **management account**.
 2. Navigate to **Billing** > **Cost & Usage Reports**.
 3. Select **Create report**.
 ![create-report](/images/aws-cur/create-report.png)